BedrockFrontiers/sol/pkg/README.md

 #### Directory Structure

-- `lexer/`: Package for lexical analysis of Sol source code.
+- `lexical/`: Package for lexical analysis of Sol source code.
 - `parser/`: Package for syntactical analysis and parsing of Sol code into an abstract syntax tree (AST).
 - `svm/`: Package for the Sol virtual machine (SVM), responsible for interpreting and executing Sol bytecode.
 - `interpreter/`: Package for interpreting Sol code directly without compilation.
+- `utils/`: Package for help utils functions.

 #### Contributing